PetyaNacheva/PetyaNacheva.github.io/README.md

 ## OBJECTIVE

-**Senior Software Engineer** - Where my experience of programming more than 15 years with Web programming languages and knowledge of computer science fundamentals will result in increased efficiency.
+//**Senior Software Engineer** - Where my experience of programming more than 15 years with Web programming languages and knowledge of computer science fundamentals will result in increased efficiency.
 I am self-motivated person and take pride in delivering high quality work.
 As a team player, my creativity will stimulate co-workers.

 ## EXPERIENCE